The Simplest Eggnog Recipe Ever

 - When the water is simmering, place the top of the double boiler holding the eggnog mixture over the simmering water.

 - Pour the eggnog through a fine sieve over the bowl in the ice bath.
 Continue whisking until it is cool.
+Add the rum flavoring if desired.

 - Remove the bowl from the ice bath.
 Place a piece of plastic wrap over the bowl and refrigerate the eggnog until it is chilled.